klasharr/ssc-weather/README.md

 ## Settings

-Met Office API requests need a [developer API](https://www.metoffice.gov.uk/datapoint/api) key which for now is stored in a transient added from the shell.
+Met Office API requests need a [developer API key](https://www.metoffice.gov.uk/datapoint/api)  which for now is stored in an option added from the shell.
 I don't want to accidentally commit config that I shouldn't.

 `met_office_key`